jelledruyts/CompareShellExtension/README.md

 Or you can start by right-clicking the first directory to compare and selecting `Select for comparison`.
 Then right-click the second directory and select `Compare to (first)` to start the comparison.

 ![Compare Directories In Two Steps](Documentation/ContextMenu-CompareDirectory.png "Compare Directories In Two Steps")

+To clear the file and directory that was previously selected for comparison, open the "extended" context menu (shift + right-click) and select `Clear selection for comparison`.